samturton2/Jenkins_DEV_ENV-Sparta_node_app/README.md

-This is a change to the read me on dev-changes_to_readme branch
+#### This is a change to the read me on dev-changes_to_readme branch

+- `git checkout -b <new branch>` was used to create a new branch
+- `git branch` was used to view branches
+- `git branch -d <old branch>` was used to delete the local branch once its changes had been pushed and merged to main